 The Government decides which days of the week will be given to the Backbench Business Committee for its debates and the amount of time available varies each month.

 Once the Backbench Business Committee has selected a subject for debate, it will allocate it to one of the available days and publish details on its website and in the House of Commons Order Paper.

-In weeks where there is no time is available for Backbench Business, the Committee will postpone taking a decision until more time becomes available.
+In weeks when there is no time is available for Backbench Business, the Committee will postpone taking a decision until more time becomes available.